wdiazux/harvest-sheet/README.md

   - `OUTPUT_DIR`: Directory for output files (default: /app/output)
   - `ENABLE_RAW_JSON`: Enable/disable raw JSON export (1=enable, 0=disable)
   - `HARVEST_RAW_JSON`: Location to store raw JSON if enabled
+  - `FROM_DATE`: Optional start date in YYYY-MM-DD format (if not using command-line args)
+  - `TO_DATE`: Optional end date in YYYY-MM-DD format (if not using command-line args)
+  - `CSV_OUTPUT_FILE`: Optional custom filename for the CSV output

 ### Advanced: Buildah & NixOS